 Open Studio.
 Open your AI plugin.
 Send something like:

 Build a 10-stage obby starting at position (0, 5, 0).
-Each stage is roughly 50 studs long with a teleport-on-touch checkpoint at the start.
+Each stage is roughly 50 studs long with a checkpoint pad at the start.
 Stages should escalate in difficulty.
 Stage 1 is wide flat platforms with small gaps.
 Stage 4 has lava floors that kill on touch.
 Stage 6 has platforms that disappear 0.5 seconds after a player steps on them.
-Use the rest of the difficulty curve from the list I gave earlier.

-The AI generates the geometry — Parts for platforms, lava floors as Parts with BrickColor = Bright red and a Touched script that kills players.
-It places checkpoint pads at the start of each stage.
+The AI generates the geometry — Parts for platforms, lava floors as red Parts with a Touched script that kills players, and checkpoint pads at the start of each stage.

 Checkpoints are the magic that makes obbies feel fair.
 Without them, dying on stage 9 sends you back to stage 1 and players quit forever.

-The pattern: each checkpoint is a Part tagged with CheckpointStage = N. When a player touches it, the server saves Stage = N in their leaderstats.
-When they die, the server respawns their character at the position of their saved stage.
+The pattern: each checkpoint is a Part tagged with a stage number.
+When a player touches it, the server saves that number to their leaderstats.
+When they die, the server respawns their character at the pad matching their saved stage.

 Ask the AI: